sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 <details>
   <summary> Lab 3 : </summary>

-## change project with modified data issuance and verification
+## Change project with modified data issuance and verification

 Current game stats just save Game level and no of hours played.
 Lets Include the scores of game too in Game stats.